Shirley's Spot

 There's a slice of apple pie (a la mode?), and a cup of tea just brewed.

-I'm a recycled teenager, retired several times over, now gone back to college, and having fun on the Net.
+I'm a recycled teenager, retired several times over, back to teaching again, having fun on the Net.

 Introductions :